-Animal rights activists disrupt Towcester greyhound race
+Animal rights activists try to disrupt Towcester greyhound race

 It comes after Northamptonshire Police arrested three suspected animal rights activists ahead of the event.

-Animal Rising said members had entered the track and climbed scaffolding, adding: "While people remain at height there is a total shutdown of the racecourse".
+Animal Rising said members had entered the track and climbed scaffolding around a big screen.

-Northamptonshire Police said: "The force has deployed specialist officers who are working alongside site security to remove three people who have illegally trespassed on to the venue."
+Northamptonshire Police said specialist officers were deployed, to work "alongside site security to remove three people who have illegally trespassed on to the venue".

-It comes after two men, aged 41 and 26, and a woman, aged 33, were arrested ahead of the event, as part of a "public safety operation", supported by the Metropolitan Police.

-A spokesperson for Northamptonshire Police said it had been "mounting a significant policing operation for the event following threats in recent weeks from Animal Rising activists who have warned they plan to disrupt it".
+A spokesperson said it had been "mounting a significant policing operation for the event following threats in recent weeks from Animal Rising activists, who have warned they plan to disrupt it".

+Two men, aged 41 and 26, and a woman, aged 33, were arrested ahead of the event, as part of a "public safety operation", supported by the Metropolitan Police.

-Speaking before the event, Ch Insp Pete Basham said: "Today we will be facilitating people's rights to lawfully protest, but I want to send a message to anyone considering disrupting today's event that we will deal with them robustly if they step outside the law and affect the enjoyment of spectators coming to attend the races."
+Speaking before the event, Ch Insp Pete Basham said officers would "be facilitating people's rights to lawfully protest", but added that any protesters disrupting the event would be dealt with "robustly if they step outside the law and affect the enjoyment of spectators coming to attend the races".

-Keith Boothby, managing director of the course, speaking ahead of the event, said: "Their unlawful and reckless intentions for Saturday night have already come at a significant cost to our operation.
+Keith Boothby, managing director of the course, said previously that the "unlawful and reckless intentions" had "already come at a significant cost to our operation".

-"Tens of thousands of pounds have been invested in additional security measures which will be noticeable on the night even to the casual racegoer."
+"Tens of thousands of pounds have been invested in additional security measures which will be noticeable on the night even to the casual racegoer," he said.

-He said he had met with members of Animal Rising so "they could communicate their plans for the evening while we had a platform to reiterate our core concerns".
+He added that he had met with members of Animal Rising so "they could communicate their plans for the evening" and had taken the chance "to reiterate our core concerns".

-Animal Rising said: "Those arrested by the police were peaceful supporters who were trying to protect dogs.
+An Animal Rising representative said those arrested were "peaceful supporters who were trying to protect dogs".

-"We will proceed with our intentions to disrupt the Greyhound Derby final."

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp us on 0800 169 1830